teragonaudio/CMakeJuce/README.md

 Once you have the initial project set up, point your CMake-supported IDE to the top-level `CMakeLists.txt` file and everything should work out!
-This project will generate for you two targets, `build_YourProjectName` and `virtual_YourProjectName`.
-Set `build_YourProjectName` as the compiler target as the `virtual_YourProjectName` is only used to give a target to the IDE for correct indexing of the project's source code.
+This project will generate for you two targets, `YourProjectName` and `virtual_TARGET`.
+Set `YourProjectName` as the compiler target as the `virtual_TARGET` is only used to give a target to the IDE for correct indexing of the project's source code.

 [juce]: http://www.juce.com